MomsFriendlyRobotCompany/scruffy/readme.md

 - `TEST(suite, test)`: creates a test function named `void suite_test(void)` and registers the function
 - `RUN_ALL()`: runs all test functions and prints results

+Each macro is wrapped in a `do {...} while(0)` loop to avoid problems.

+- Ensures `EXPECT_` acts like single statement
+- Avoids dangling `else` problems (see below)
+- Ensures proper scope for temporary variables in the testing framework
+- Properly consumes the semicolon at the end of `EXPECT_` statements
+- No performance overhead, since compilers will optimize it away

 ## Limitations